 How to Get Started

-As proponents of the Zero Waste movement, National Waste Associates is committed to helping your business achieve sustainable operating improvements by minimizing your waste and reducing your environmental impact with a managed waste strategy.
+As proponents of the Zero Waste movement and the Circular Economy, National Waste Associates is committed to helping your business achieve sustainable operating improvements by minimizing your waste and reducing your environmental impact with a resource management strategy.
 We encourage businesses to think strategically about turning waste streams into resource streams.
-Implementing a circular economy system is a process that needs to start at the very beginning of developing your managed waste system.
+Implementing a circular business model is a process that needs to start at the very first step of your industrial process or business system.

-- Identify the materials and processes that could play a pivotal role in building your circular economy
+- Identify the materials and processes that are pivotal to your business

-- Determine potential business partnerships to share and/or repurpose these resources
+- Create processes to design the waste out from these materials and processes, and determine potential business partnerships to share and/or repurpose these resources

-- Develop your business model to drive and support the change from waste stream to revenue stream
+- Continually develop your business model to change from generating waste streams to revenue streams

-To help you get started, NWA can help you identify business partners and map materials flow to keep your resource stream moving in the right direction.
+To get you started, NWA can help you identify business partners and map material flow to keep your resource stream moving in the right direction.
 In our next blog post, we will take a deeper dive into how your business can participate in a circular economy and start the conversation to build beneficial partnerships.

-Even making small changes, such as recycling or reusing more of your waste, can help reduce operating costs, divert waste from landfills and limit your carbon footprint.
-Making strides toward zero waste and participating in circular economy initiatives are growing components to a sound managed waste strategy.
+Even making small changes, such as recycling or reusing more of your waste, can help reduce operating costs, divert waste from landfill and reduce your carbon footprint.
+Making strides toward zero waste and participating in circular economy initiatives are growing components to a sound resource management strategy.